 - Students can combine an internship semester with a second semester of regular classes at the University of Edinburgh

 We look forward to working with you!
-You can learn more about the University of Edinburgh Parliamentary Internship by visiting their website.
+Click here to learn more about the University of Edinburgh Parliamentary Internship.

 What is the structure of the internship program?

 The 15-week program is divided into two sections.
 For the first five weeks, you will enroll in the following three courses: Scottish Government and Politics, Introduction to British Politics and Scotland: Society and Culture (please see below for course descriptions).
 These courses, although taught intensively, are regular courses offered in the Faculty of Social Sciences at Edinburgh.
 The three courses are taught by Edinburgh faculty members, contain the same content material as the full-term equivalent course and are assessed in the same manner.
 Following the completion of your coursework, you will intern for an MSP (Member of the Scottish Parliament) for 10 weeks.
 Under the guidance of your MSP, you will pursue your independent research and participate actively in political life.
 Your independent research project will be assessed upon completion of the internship program.
 All interns will maintain an academic base in the university's Unit for the Study of Government.
 Members of the department will be available to assist and guide you with your research project.

 How many courses am I eligible to take?